Skip to content

 Fans at an LFC match (Image Source: This is Anfield)

-Thousands of Irish Liverpool supporters make the journey across the Irish Sea each week to support their team.
+Thousands of Irish Liverpool supporters journey across the Irish Sea each week to support their team.

 From Coleraine to Cork and Belfast to Ballyshannon, they all carry the same hopes and aspirations that their club can win football’s ultimate prize: the UEFA Champions League, which they have won an English record of 6 times.